deanwiles/Magic-8-Ball/README.md

 Click [here](https://brave-sand-074cf3e1e.azurestaticapps.net/) to run the latest test version of the [Magic 8 Ball Blazor Web App](https://brave-sand-074cf3e1e.azurestaticapps.net/) hosted as a Azure Static Web App.

+The Magic 8 Ball service is available as a local .NET 5.0 library named `Magic8Ball.Classic` or as an Azure Function, which can be accessed via a [REST API](https://magic-8-ball.azurewebsites.net/api/ask?question=Will%20I%20win%20the%20lottery?) or via the `Magic8Ball.RESTClient` library.

 If you haven't yet experienced Mattel's Magic 8 Ball or want to get one of your own, they are available via [Mattel's web site](https://shop.mattel.com/shop/en-us/ms/magic-8-ball-retro-style-dhw39) or directly on [Amazon](https://www.amazon.com/dp/B0149MC426).

 The concept is simple: After “asking the ball” a yes or no question, turn the toy upside-down and wait for your answer to be revealed through the window.